CathalButler/openwrt-telegram-notifier/README.md

 # OpenWRT Device Notification System

-While travelling, I was in need of a travel router as I was using a VPN for all my devices, so I picked up a Raspberry Pi and installed [OpenWRT](https://openwrt.org/) on it which comes with a load of cool features out of the box.
+While travelling, I was in need of a travel router as I was using a VPN for all my devices, so I picked up a Raspberry Pi and installed [OpenWRT](https://openwrt.org/) on it, which comes with a load of cool features out of the box.
+One feature that I wanted was a way to easily be notified when a device had connected to the router.

-One feature which I wanted was a way to easily be notified on when a device had connected to the router.
+When thinking about how I could do this, I had Telegram in mind, as I could set up a bot and use the API to send messages and monitor it that way.
+Before I could use the API bot, I needed a way to run a script when either a new device connected or disconnected from the router.
+To do this, I used

-When thinking about how I could do this I had Telegram in mind as I could set up a bot and use the API to send messages and monitor it that way.
-Before I could use the API bot I needed a way to run a script when either a new device connected or disconnected from the router.
-To do this I used [hostapd-utils](https://www.systutorials.com/docs/linux/man/1-hostapd_cli/) which is a process that when configured will run a script on a selected interface when a device connects or disconnects.
+[hostapd-utils](https://www.systutorials.com/docs/linux/man/1-hostapd_cli/), which is a process that, when configured, will run a script on a selected interface when a device connects or disconnects.

-To get started I first need to create a Telegram bot which I can use for delivering updates on connected devices.
+To get started, I first need to create a Telegram bot, which I can use for delivering updates on connected devices.

 ### Creating a Telegram bot
-To create a bot I used the [BotFather](https://t.me/BotFather) on Telegram which makes it very easy to create a bot.
-Below you will see a Bot created called "Slate" which in this case is the router:
+To create a bot, I used the [BotFather](https://t.me/BotFather) on Telegram, which makes it very easy to create a bot.
+Below you will see a bot created called "Slate", which in this case is the router:

 ````text
 /newbot